lbai-lab/push/docs/source/tutorials/00_Bayesian_Deep_Learning/index.rst

-BDL
+Bayesian Deep Learning
 ==============

-This folder contains notebooks for basic usage
+This folder contains tutorials for Bayesian Deep Learning with Push.

-- Check our `bdl`_ tutorial
+- Check our `Bayesian_Deep_Learning`_ tutorial

 .. toctree::